Nothing Is Fixed: On Stress, Meaning, and the Work of Becoming

 Common examples:

-“Something feels off” in a conversation:
+“Something feels wrong” in a conversation:

-You’re talking with someone who says the right things, but your stomach tightens or your chest feels heavy.
-You can’t explain why yet—but later you realize their words didn’t match their behavior.
+You’re talking with someone who says the right things, but your stomach tightens, or your chest feels heavy.
+You can’t explain why yet, but later you realize their words didn’t match their behavior.
 Your body noticed the inconsistency before your thoughts caught up.

 After sending a text or email: